 Stars: Matthew Broderick, James Earl Jones, Jeremy Irons, Jonathan Taylor Thomas, Moira Kelly, Nathan Lane, Rowan Atkinson, Ernie Sabella, Robert Guillaume, Whoop Goldberg, Cheech Marin

-The Lion King is one of the most heart-wrenching stories told through American animation, and a staple on the DVD shelves of families across the country.
-It broke new ground with its use of CGI animation, and went on to spawn one of the most popular (and stomach-able) Broadway musicals ever.
+The Lion King is one of the most heart-wrenching stories told through American animation.
+It broke new ground with its use of CGI animation.
+It went on to spawn one of the most popular Broadway musicals ever.
 It’s the fifth longest-running show in The Great White Way’s history and the highest grossing show of all time.

 It all took Elton John.
-Props to Mr. Crocodile Road for letting Disney introduce kids to heavier topics, like a beloved father getting trampled by a stampede of wildebeests.
-(We’re still not over it.)
+Props to Mr. Crocodile Road for letting Disney introduce kids to heavier topics, therefore,like a beloved father getting trampled by a stampede of wildebeests, because we’re still not over it.

 1. Spirited Away (2001

 Director: Hayao Miyazaki